 1. Best-of-breed Services

 Perhaps the most fantastic benefit of adopting a multi-cloud strategy is the ability to cherry-pick services from public cloud vendors.
 Enterprises can leverage best-of-breed services for their workloads.
-Additionally, enterprises can choose an environment that is best suited for a particular workload, providing greater flexibility and increased control over public cloud deployments.
+Additionally, enterprises can choose an environment best suited for a particular workload, providing greater flexibility and increased control over public cloud deployments.

 2. Cost-performance Optimization